Sheffield 40s Walking Group

 As well as running regular weekend walks we also organise weekends away to places such as the Lake District and the Yorkshire Dales.
-Accommodation can vary from basic bunkbarns to luxurious chalets and there is a variety of walks on offer depending on walk leader availability.
+Accommodation can vary from basic bunkbarns to luxurious chalets and there will be a variety of walks on offer depending on walk leader availability.

 Our weekends tend to sell-out almost as soon as they hit the website so to be fair, we offer first refusal to actual members of the SWG40s group according to the most recent membership list we hold supplied to us by The Ramblers Association.
 Spare places are then offered to non SWG40s members provided they are members of The Ramblers Association.
 Please note that if you have recently joined us, or you have transferred your membership to us from another group, or there has been a lapse in your membership, your details can take a month or two to show on the records we receive from The Ramblers.

-If for any reason you cannot go on the weekend once you have booked it, please get in touch with the Weekends Away Co-ordinator as soon as possible, who will decide who should try to find a replacement (i.e. you or them).
-However there is often a reserve list which must be worked through in order first.
+If for any reason you cannot go on the weekend once you have booked it, please get in touch as soon as possible.

 Please note that once you have booked and paid for a weekend, it is non-refundable unless someone else can be found to take your place.
 The reason for this is to prevent the group from making a loss on the weekend as we have to book and pay for the accommodation, etc., in advance and generally cannot change the numbers once booked.

-You will need to make your own travel arrangements for the weekends and members often use the Message Board to share lifts.
-Generally you will need to bring your own bedding and towels, plus food for breakfasts, packed lunches and evening meals.
+You will need to make your own travel arrangements for the weekends and members sometimes use Facebook to share lifts.
+Sometimes you will need to bring your own bedding and towels, plus food for breakfasts, packed lunches and evening meals.
 We try and book a pub meal for the Saturday evening whenever possible.
 Don't forget to pack your walking gear and boots!
 Once you are booked on, you will be sent full details about the venue, proposed walks and eating arrangements.

 The weekend walks will be led by walk leaders from the group who volunteer their services.
 Although they are competent hill walkers, they have no special training and they may not know the area.
 As with all our walks, we make every effort to ensure they are safe and enjoyable but by the very nature of walking, it is not risk free and sometimes the unexpected arises.
 Participation is at your own risk and you are responsible for your own safety.
 In particular you are responsible for ensuring that you are fit enough to undertake the walk and that you have adequate food, equipment and first aid with you.